MODERNERABASEBALL.COM Home Of Joe Connor's Annually-Updated Electronic Ballpark Guides Since 2001!

 Boston’s Fenway Park, opened 1912: The Red Sox continue to refurbish and make the most of the oldest ballpark in the Majors, adding new seats and improving other aspects of the field and ballpark each season.
 Will there ever be a “new Fenway?”
 No. The Red Sox have determined a new ballpark isn't worth the hassle.
 The cost of land in Boston is incredibly expensive and Red Sox fans were hesitant to depart with Fenway.
 So Fenway will long remain the oldest and best ballpark for years to come.
 Thank Goodness.

-Tampa Bay’s Tropicana Field, opened 1990: Not many fans in the Tampa Bay-St. Petersburg region have given a hoot about the lowly Devil Rays since they debuted in 1998.
-The 2008 season is its 11th, but unlike the past 10 dreary seasons, the baseball sun may finally be illuminating some hope upon the area.
+Tampa Bay’s Tropicana Field, opened 1990: Up until recently, not many fans in the Tampa Bay-St. Petersburg region gave a hoot about the once lowly Rays since they debuted in 1998.
 It hasn't been easy for new owner Stuart Sternberg to resurrect the dead, but then again, the franchise can only get better.
 In the short-term, Sternberg’s gang is doing everything it can to make the Trop more fan-friendly, even if it will always be the Costco of Major League Baseball.
-Long-term, they'd like to build a new ballpark on the St. Petersburg bayfront.
+Long-term, they'd like to build a new ballpark in Tampa.
 Stay tuned.

-Toronto’s Rogers Centre, opened 1989: Hard to believe that Rogers Centre (formerly SkyDome) celebrated its 15th birthday in 2004 – too bad, few came to the all-invited party.
-When the Blue Jays have a proven winner, fans show.
+Toronto’s Rogers Centre, opened 1989: When the Blue Jays have a proven winner, fans show.
 When the Jays don’t, they really, really don’t show.
 The new ownership group has enhanced the ballpark experience, but one thing is certain: they’ve got to start filling some seats, and not just in the summertime when hockey season is over, if they’re going to compete long-term.

 Chicago’s U.S. Cellular Field, opened 1991: The White Sox got it so bad with their new ballpark in 1991 that they later inked a naming rights deal with U.S. Cellular to fix parts of the original mess, like an upper deck that used to give fans instant vertigo.
 Sox fans seem pleased with the improvements, and the franchise isn’t going anywhere else anytime soon.

 Kansas City’s Kauffman Stadium, opened 1973: One of the smallest and most underrated fan-friendly ballparks in baseball may still look as new and as pretty as it did when it opened in the Nixon Administration, but the Royals claim the place needs some love for them to stay put.
 Voters, however, didn’t see it that way in November 2004 when they opted not to support funding for improvements.
-A similar ballot measure on the April 2006 ballot proved a winner however, so "The K" will get some TLC in the near future.
+A similar ballot measure on the April 2006 ballot proved a winner however, so "The K" got some TLC which the fans witnessed in '09.

-Oakland’s McAfee Coliseum, opened 1966: Oakland taxpayers built a basketball arena not too long ago, and a lot of the city could use money to spruce up many parts of its rundown confines and not a new ballpark for millionaires.
-As a result, the A's appear to be headed south to Fremont.
-The earliest we’d see a new yard for the A’s would be 2011 or 2012, and the big question is this: will Oakland still be in the name?
+Oakland’s Coliseum, opened 1966: Oakland taxpayers rebuilt a basketball arena not too long ago, and a lot of the city could use money to spruce up many parts of its rundown confines and not a new ballpark for millionaires.
+The A's have struggled to find a solution.

 Anaheim’s Angel Stadium, opened 1966: Although it opened the same year as the Coliseum in Oakland, Angel Stadium feels new, thanks to a renovation after the football Rams bolted town for Saint Louis.
 The Athletics don’t have that luxury, with the Raiders sharing the Coliseum.
-The "Los Angeles Angels of Anaheim" seem happy with the renovations and there’s no talk of a new ballpark.
+The "Los Angeles Angels of Anaheim" seem happy with the renovations.
+But owner Arte Moreno has flirted that without upgrades, he may bolt to another location for greener pastures in, ahem, "Orange County, California."

 THE NATIONAL LEAGUE’S OLDEST YARDS: